hikeventures/hikeventures.github.io/_posts/best/2014-12-04-best-snowshoes.markdown

   - snowshoeing
 layout: post
 ---
-Here is my buying guide for the best snowshoes for 2016 sorted by weight.
+Here is my buying guide for the best snowshoes for 2016.
 Snowshoes are quite interesting if you are planning to ascent a mountain, walk in powder snow or do any other winter backcountry trips.
 Snowshoeing is easy to learn and not that expensive.
 Also consider to get a pair of [snowshoe poles](http://www.hikeventures.com/best-trekking-and-snowshoeing-poles/ "trekking and snowshoeing poles") for your snowshoeing trips as they will help you a lot on your snowshoeing adventure.

+We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and we always [keep an eye on the market](http://www.hikeventures.com/ISPO-2016-interviews/) for better products which we could possibly take on our trips in the future.
+The links on this site contain affiliate links and the snowshoes below would be our choice if we were to buy new snowshoes.

 ---